 Achievement Based Assessment Assessment to identify learners' varying levels of achievement at a task or group of tasks, which is normally expressed in the form of a numerical mark or a grade.
 Aegrotat A solution offered in situations where an impairment impacts on the preparation for and/or performance in an assessment item where no further re-assessment opportunity is available, and the learning outcomes that are measured by this assessment are also measured within another assessment for the module.
 Assessment The method used to judge an individual's performance in a module or programme.
 There are many forms of assessment, including assignments, practical work, tests, and examinations.
 Assessment Component The specific method/type used to measure performance; e.g. an essay; oral test; examination; presentation.
 The assessment component will have a method; instructions on what do; expectations to achieve the assessment component; and what grades are available.
 The assessment component will have a timeframe for completion and weighting (percentage of the total module mark/grade).
-The assessment component will also indicate if a result is compulsory to pass the module in its entirety.
-Assessment and Moderation Core Concepts There are a number of key terms that are used to express the core concepts and principles of assessment and moderation.
-These being: Core Concepts Authentic/Authenticity Authenticity has two meanings in relation to assessment: - In terms of evidence (e.g. the body of work the learner produces as evidence of meeting an assessment) authenticity is related to ensuring the learner's work is their own.
+The assessment component will also indicate if a result is compulsory to pass the module in its entirety. terms that are used to express the core concepts at and moderation.
+These being: Moderation Core Concepts Authentic/Authenticity Authenticity has two meanings in relation to assessment: In terms of evidence (e.g. the body of work the learner produces as evidence of meeting an assessment) authenticity is related to ensuring the learner's work is their own.
 There are techniques that can be employed to ensure this, e.g. submission of drafts, learners providing verbal summaries of assessment outcomes in class.
+In terms of teaching and learning, authenticity is related to ensuring what is being taught and then assessed and how it is being assessed (in measurement, method and tools used) is as close to real world as possible.
+An assessment should not create an advantage for a learner, nor should it disadvantage a learner, in any way.
+Examples of unfairness in assessment could be: Lack of clarity in the instructions and/or what is being assessed Fairness Confused or ambiguous language in assessment6 Any form of bias (gender, age, ethnicity, impairment based, etc) that, for example, means the assessment approach and/or materials exclude or limit the abilities of learner/s.
+Openness Also related to Transparent/Transparency Prior to any assessment taking place, learners understand what is being assessed, how they are being assessed and when they are being assessed.
+Learners understand the criteria against which they will be measured and have opportunity to seek clarification.
+Learners understand the wider assessment process and are aware of feedback, Reassessment Provisions, and Assessment Concession opportunities.
+Learners are also aware of the processes to seek reconsideration of marks and grades, and the processes to appeal any reconsideration decisions.
+Everything is transparent and available.
+Reliable/Reliability Also related to Learners and staff need to have confidence that there is consistency in assessment and that the same judgements are being applied across all Consistency. learners for the same or similar assessments.